leanderseige/iiif-leipzig-opendata/README.md

 * run ```nodemon src/index.js```

 * optional: edit and run ```node src/utils/warmup.js``` in order to do all the heavy image conversion upfront

+## Further Development

+In the near future the following things could be considered:

+* Grouping the manifests into collections.
+Requires the help of subject experts.

+* IIIF services could be integrated in their respective websites.

+* The contents of the system could be extended.